Battledash-2/Notifications/README.md

 	},
 ```

 -   .
 With that, if you pass 'info' into the color parameter of the `API.ShowNotification`, it will set the color to the `color` from the object.
 If the icon parameter is `null`, it will also use the icon from the object.
-Same goes for the caption. <br />_Returns the new colors object._
+Same goes for the caption.
+When color is `null` or `undefined`, it will default to `primary`. <br />_Returns the new colors object._
 -   Default types are: 'info', 'primary', 'success', 'error', 'warning' (all types **must** be lowercase)

 ## You can find an example in `./test/index.html`! 🧪